scchess/Qualimap/doc/analysis.rst

   This chart is not shown if the sample doesn't contain any indels.

-:guilabel:`Duplication Rate Histogram`

-  This plot shows the **distribution** of **duplicated** read **starts**.
-Due to several factors (e.g. amount of starting material, sample preparation, etc) it is possible that the same **fragments** are **sequenced several times**.
-For some experiments where enrichment is used (e.g. ChIP-seq ) this is expected at some *low* rate.
-If most of the reads share the exact same genomic positions there is very likely an associated bias.

 :guilabel:`Mapping Quality Across Reference`

   This plot provides the **mapping quality** distribution **across the reference**.